Ratio Analysis Tutorials

 - Or, NIM = ($25,200 – $10,000) / $100,000 = $15,200 / $100,000 = 15.2%.

 When an investor invests money in bonds or other investment instruments, she gets a percentage of interest on her investments.

-At the same time, if we assume that the money that is being invested is actually borrowed, then the investor (and the borrower) also needs to pay interest to the lender of the money.
+At the same time, if we assume that the money that is being invested is actually borrowed, then the investor (and the borrower) also need to pay interest to the lender of the money.

 In this formula, we are trying to find out the difference between the interest that is received and the interest that is paid.
-And then we would compare the difference with the average invested assets to find out the proportion.
+And then we would compare the difference between the average invested assets to find out the proportion.

 Average invested assets are the average of all the investments.
 We take average invested assets to find out the median of all invested assets so that we can ease out the differences among the invested assets.